|Mutton Kawsha on Sunday|

 You will never know till you put some in.

-Cook for another 2-3 minutes over high heat, and then lower the heat, cover the pan with a tight fitting lid and cook for another 10 minutes.
-Put the meat in a pressure cooker (or, if you are not as dumb as I am, you can use the pressure cooker instead of the kadai), add 350 ml. hot water, and pressure cook till the meat is mostly cooked, simmer for about 12 minute after the first whistle in my pressure cooker, or whatever floats your boat.
-You can even do this over slow heat, but I have discovered that I have zero patience, and no wish to waste energy, unless I have a valid point.
+Stir this in, and then, over medium-low heat, keep pushing the meat around, till its color darkens considerably.
+Then, lower the heat, cover the pan with a tight-fitting lid, and cook for another 10 minutes.
+Then, add half a cup of water.
+Here, you can cheat and put the meat in a pressure cooker (or, if you are not as dumb as I am, you can use the pressure cooker instead of the kadai), and pressure cook till the meat is mostly cooked, simmer for about 12 minute after the first whistle in my pressure cooker, or whatever floats your boat.
+Or, you can even do this over slow heat, adding a little water here and there, but then I have discovered that I have zero patience, and no wish to waste a lot of energy on stirring.

 Or you can serve it with rotis, parathas, pulao, whatever.
 Eat it solo.
 Sneakily savor the liver.
 Spread it over toast.
 Who am I to disagree?